TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 When you start worrying about the hardships life has thrown at you, consider the plight of the Clyde Thurman Owens family of Henderson County.

-Clyde was a hardworking East Texas road builder who had to travel where the jobs were available.
+Clyde was a good ‘ol hardworking East Texas road builder who had to travel where the jobs were available.

 In 1936, he met and married the love of his life, Anna Louise Schuyler.

-The Owens finally wound up three years later in Waco where Larry Elton Owens was born.
+The Owens finally wound up in Waco, three years later, where Larry Elton Owens was born.
 But when he was a year old, he became sick with scarlet fever and doctors found out he had Cystic Fibrosis as well.

 It was a hard blow because Mrs. Owens was already expecting.
 When Barbara Sue arrived, she, too, had Cystic Fibrosis.
 But the family tried to make the best of the bad luck.

 In 1947, life became more complicated for Clyde.
 An accident took the life of his beloved wife and Linda Ann was unconscious for a month.
-When she awoke she could not walk, see or feed herself.
-She had to re-learn how to walk and feed herself.
+When she awoke she could not walk, feed herself or see.
+It didn’t take long for her to relearn how to walk and feed herself.

 Clyde moved his family to Henderson County where he had grown up.
 His parents helped him take care of his kids while he worked.